SEO Strategy14 min read

 3. Trust Transfer and Authority Building

 When an AI system cites you, it's essentially telling millions of users: "This source is trustworthy and authoritative enough that I'm willing to base my answer on it."
 This is a much stronger endorsement than appearing in search results.
+Building brand authority through consistent citations creates a competitive advantage that's difficult to displace.

 Users develop mental shortcuts: "If ChatGPT keeps citing MDN for JavaScript questions, MDN must be the most reliable source."
 This creates a powerful flywheel effect where citations lead to direct visits, which reinforce authority, which lead to more citations.